Dan-Air Flight 1903: Accident

 While carrying out the left turn as instructed, the crew reported in error that they had passed the Sabadell NDB.
 In fact they were still 28 nmi north of Sabadell at the time, over the Serralada del Montseny, a mountain range in which the highest peaks rise to over 5600 ft.
 As, according to ATC, another aircraft overflew Sabadell at the same time, Barcelona ATC mistook that second aircraft's radar echo for that of the Dan-Air Comet and so the air traffic controller handling the Dan-Air flight did not notice the navigational error by the Comet's crew.
 However, there is no proof that another aircraft overflew the Sabadell beacon at that time.
 The testimony of the air traffic controller remains implausible.
 Owing to lack of evidence to the contrary, the controller cleared the Dan-Air crew to continue their descent to 2800 ft.

 At approximately 18:05 local time, the aircraft crashed into a group of beech trees on the northeast slopes of the Les Agudes peak at an altitude of about 3800 ft.
 At the time of the accident, Les Agudes was under half cloud cover at 2500 ft with good visibility below.
 The explosion following the impact completely destroyed the aircraft and instantly killed everyone on board.
-The crash site was located 23 mi from Sabadell on a bearing of 45 degrees, where the mountains reach a height of 5100 ft.
-After an extensive all-night search over a wide area, rescue teams reached the crash site the following day.
+The accident site was located 23 mi from Sabadell on a bearing of 45 degrees, where the mountains reach a height of 5100 ft.
+After an extensive all-night search over a wide area, rescue teams reached the accident site the following day.
 The Spanish authorities insisted on an immediate burial of the dead bodies for public health reasons.